 - an amount calculated for pain and suffering due to the accident.

 - an amount calculated for loss of consortium, if applicable;

-- punitive damages if you can prove the USPS mail truck driver deliberately caused your accident.
+- punitive damages if you can prove the mail truck driver deliberately caused your accident.

-If your car has been hit by a USPS mail truck driven by a USPS employee, your damages claim falls under the Federal Tort Claims Act (FTCA) and not state law as typically would happen if you were injured in an accident caused by a driver who is not considered to a federal government employee.
-The FTCA has very specific requirements and does not allow you to sue the USPS or the USPS employee.
+If your car has been hit by a mail truck driven by an employee, your damages claim falls under the Federal Tort Claims Act (FTCA) and not state law as typically would happen if you were injured in an accident caused by a driver who is not considered to a federal government employee.
+The FTCA has very specific requirements and does not allow you to sue the company or their employee.
 Instead you can sue the United States.

 The FTCA Has a Set Procedure for Filing a PI Damages Claim

 You must first of all complete Form 95 within 2 years of the accident date.
-This form is filed with the USPS.
+This form is filed with the company responsible.
 This asks you to state the precise nature of the claim.
 You need to provide the exact amount of damages that you require.
-After Form 95 has been filed with the USPS, you are required to wait at least 6 months before you may file a damages claim in the federal court.
+After Form 95 has been filed, you are required to wait at least 6 months before you may file a damages claim in the federal court.